 • Use a bamboo whisk and whisk the mixture until it’s frothy.

-• Add additional steamed water to taste.
+• Add additional steamed water or milk to taste.

 If you want your matcha to have a bitter flavor, then substitute hot water for boiling water.
 If you want the matcha to be creamier, you can substitute milk for water.
 However, there is research that suggests that using milk in tea makes the antioxidants less useful.